I1820/mia/README.md

 <p align="center"><strong>Good Days Good Things</strong></p>

-# I1820, The IoT Platform
+# MiA, The IoT Platform

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/I1820/mia/ci?label=ci&logo=github&style=flat-square)

 ## Introduction

-_Next Generation of IoT Platforms_
+_IoT Platform PoC_

 Middleware connects different, often complex and already existing programs that were not originally designed to be connected.

-I1820 is a improved version of 18.20, it provides you a full featured package that can do all you need from IoT middleware (Platform) consist of create notification, collect logs and discover and manage your things.
+MiA provides you a full featured package that can do all you need from IoT middleware (Platform) consist of create notification, collect logs and discover and manage your things.

-In I1820 literature you have _things_ and _nodes_, things are your actuators and sensors and _nodes_ are any device that can connect to the I1820 server, they only requirement is being able to make MQTT requests.
+In MiA literature you have _things_ and _agents_, things are your actuators and sensors and _agents_ are any device that can connect to the MiA server, they only requirement is being able to make MQTT requests.
 An examples of such devices are NodeMCU and RPi.

 ### Why another platform?

-The benefits we can point out about I1820 are:
+The benefits we can point out about MiA are:

 - SDK pain is over, you don't need sdk's anymore!
 - Minimalistic dependencies, you're node only should be able to make MQTT